The Faculty: Plot

 One evening at Herrington High School in Ohio, teachers and Principal Drake leave after discussing the school's budget.
 When Drake returns to retrieve her keys, she is attacked by the school's football coach, Joe Willis.
 Drama teacher Mrs. Olson emotionlessly stabs Drake with scissors as she flees the school.

 The following morning, the students arrive, including Casey Connor, the dedicated but perpetually harassed photographer for the school newspaper.
 Casey is the unappreciated assistant to spiteful Delilah Profitt, the paper's editor-in-chief and head cheerleader.
 Delilah's mistreated boyfriend Stan Rosado is contemplating quitting the football team to pursue academics.
 Zeke Tyler is an intelligent yet rebellious student repeating his senior year.
-Zeke sells, among other illegal items, a powdery ecstasy-like drug he manufactures and distributes.
+Zeke sells, among other illegal items, a powdery ecstasy-like drug he distributes hidden in ballpoint pens.
 He is confronted by teacher Elizabeth Burke, who expresses concern for him over his illegal activities.
 Naive transfer student Marybeth Louise Hutchinson befriends self-styled outcast Stokely Mitchell, who has deliberately spread rumors that she is a lesbian though she has a crush on Stan.
 Marybeth develops a crush on Zeke which is reciprocated.

 Casey finds a strange creature on the football field and takes it to science teacher Mr. Furlong, who believes it is a new species of cephalopod-specific parasite called a mesozoan.
 Delilah and Casey hide in the teachers' lounge to find a story.
 They witness Coach Willis and Ms. Olson forcing one of the parasites into the ear of the school nurse.
 They also find the body of another teacher, Mrs. Brummel.
 Casey and Delilah flee, and Casey calls the police, but his claims are dismissed.

 The next day, Casey tells Delilah, Stan, and Stokely he believes the teachers are being controlled by aliens.
 After Zeke and Marybeth tease them about their theory, Mr. Furlong attempts to infect them.
 Zeke injects his homemade drugs into Furlong's eye, killing him.
 Zeke takes the five to his house, where he experiments on a specimen retrieved by Casey.
-He discovers it needs water to survive and can be killed by his drugs.
+He discovers it needs water to survive and can be killed by his "drug", revealed to actually be raw, powdered caffeine (as caffeine acts to dehydrate the user, and the aliens are hyper-sensitive to hydration of both themselves and their host).
 Zeke makes everyone take his drug to prove they are uninfected.
 Delilah is revealed as infected and she destroys Zeke's lab and most of his drug supply before escaping.